exekube/exekube/README.md

 ### 0.2 — upcoming release

-- [ ] Initial setup is only concerned with making Terraform functional
+- [x] Initial setup is only concerned with making Terraform functional
-- [ ] A more comprehensive `gcp-kubernetes` module to replace `gke-cluster`
+- [x] Resources that don't cost anything are managed via a *persistent* Terraform module `gcp-project`
-- [ ] Secrets are stored, rotated, and distributed in a secure way
+- [x] Secrets are stored, rotated, and distributed in a secure way.
+Encryption via Cloud KMS, storage in a Cloud Storage bucket

 ### 1.0 — production-ready release